galminyana/galminyana.github.io/Assignment02.md

         syscall
  ```
 #### Password Stuff
 The code for the password stuff is the same as in the Assignment #1.
-A `“Passwd: “` prompt is shown and a password max of 8 characters is received from the user input.
-This input is compared to the hardcoded password and if equals the program continues, else, the program exits with a Segmentation Fault.
+A `“Passwd: “` prompt is shown, and a password max of 8 characters is received from the user input.
+This input is compared to the hardcoded password, and if equals the program continues, else, the program exits with a segmentation fault.
 ```asm
 write_syscall: